mcguile/AddressBook/README.md

 3. A person cannot be added without their organisation existing in the database.
 4. Deleting an organisation does not delete people who work there - nulls their organisation field.

+To run:
+1. Download all files
-To run: download all files and execute adressbook.htm in a browser.
+2. Execute adressBook.htm in a browser.